sandervdbroek/Sprint0626/Readme.md

 I will better define which ones we will vary during the week at a later date.
 It is important to note that TAW is a handle class.

 Given a set of hyperparameters, the method ```ADP.BuildBaff()``` builds the Aircraft model and stores it in the property `ADP.Baff`.
 This is stored in the "Binary Aircraft File Format" (Baff).
 Baff is a platform-agnostic way to save aircraft geometries.
-More details on the structure of baff files can be found here.
+More details on the structure of baff files/objects can be found here.

 The key points are:
 - baff objects fully define the geometry